advanced-security/github-sbom-toolkit/README.md

 Enumerate Dependency Graph SBOMs from all repositories in a GitHub Enterprise (all orgs) or a single organization.

-Search collected SBOMs by PURL, save all results to disk, sync malware security advisories, and match SBOM packages against those advisories.
+Search collected SBOMs by PURL, cache them for offline analysis, sync malware security advisories, and match SBOM packages against those advisories.
+Supports human-readable and JSON output with file output for JSON.

 ## Features

 - Enumerate orgs in an Enterprise and repos in each org
 - Fetch SBOM per repo with concurrency + optional delay and retry/throttle handling
-- Search for packages by exact PURL or prefix (use trailing `/*`)
+- Search for packages by exact PURL, semver/range, or wildcard (trailing `/*` after the package name path segment)
-- Serialize/load SBOMs to/from JSON files
+- Cache SBOMs in a single directory (JSON per repository) with offline re-use
 - Sync malware security advisories from the GitHub Advisory Database
 - Version-aware matching of SBOM packages vs. malware advisories
 - Works with GitHub.com, GitHub Enterprise Server, GitHub Enterprise Managed Users and GitHub Enterprise Cloud with Data Residency (custom base URL)
+- Reason tracing: every search match shows which query matched; every malware match shows which advisory triggered it
+- Interactive REPL for ad‑hoc PURL queries (history, graceful Ctrl+C handling)

 ## Auth Requirements